MechaResearch/MechaPwn/README.md

 - CEX option only: FMCB 1.8 and older are region locked.
 It will stop to work if you change region under CEX option.
 To avoid this - use only DEX option or upgrade to FMCB 1.9
 - CEX option only: DVD player on Pre-Deckard[^4] models is region locked.
 It (and DVD player based exploits like FreeDVDBoot) will stop to work if you change region under CEX option.
 To avoid this - use only DEX option or install DVD player update to memory card.
 - Force Unlock will disable DVD player
+- Deckard[^3]-only, PAL and Japan units only: FMCB, dvdplayer hack from krHACKen, gameplay history, etc will change its location.
+If you don't want to loose functionality, ensure that all `B?EXEC-` and `B?SYSTEM-` folders have their content copied into respective `BAEXEC-` and `BASYSTEM-` folders.

 ## How to use?